Meskine-English/Meskine-English/README.md

 - 👋 Hi, I’m @Meskine-Yasser
 - 👀 I’m interested in Computer Science, Tech, Gaming.
 - 🌱 I’m currently learning C, C++, Java, Python, C# and Unity3D
-- 📫 You can reach me @Mes kine #3601 on Discord or LinkedIn @meskine-yasser
+- 📫 You can reach me @Mes kine #3601 / @meskineyasser on Discord or LinkedIn @meskine-yasser

 <!---
 Meskine-English/Meskine-English is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.